Mississippi School Counselor Certification

 Additional Information

 If you need assistance with your School Counselor license application, you can call the Mississippi Department of Education license division at 601-359-3483.
 Specialists are available each weekday from 9 AM until 4 PM CST.
-You can also contact a specialist via email at teachersupport@mdek12.org.
+You can also contact a specialist via email at [email protected].

 Mississippi School Counselor Certification Renewal